 Guts: Canned spinach, cream corn

 Heart: Peeled can tomato

 Skeleton Bones: Cleaned chicken bones.
 You can boil the chicken bones in water for about 15 minutes.
-After you drain them, the left over meat will come right off any they will be smooth.
+After you drain them, the leftover meat will come right off and they will be smooth.

 Teeth (dead man’s, witches): popcorn kernels, uncooked elbow macaroni, candy corn